Best Next-Level Note Apps for 2021

 Amplenote is an encrypted note-taking app.
 Notes can be labelled as tasks, scheduled in calendar view, and inspected in a daily log.
 Extensive embedding options include rich footnotes, screenshots, YouTube videos, Google Sheets, as well as hyperlinked note sections.
 Amplenote uses the Eisenhower Matrix, sometimes called the “Covey Matrix” to generate a “task score” that clarifies which tasks would be best to focus on.

-Why all the buzz?
+Why All the Buzz?

-In order for even the casual user to befriend the structure and best understand the concept of these next level note-taking apps, it’s integral to be familiar with the technical terminology.
+In order for even the casual user to befriend the structure and best understand the concept of these next-level note-taking apps, it’s integral to be familiar with the technical terminology.
 Let’s clear up the confusion on the most common buzzwords describing the systems.

 A knowledge management system is simply a system that enables you to manage your knowledge.
-It’s most often used in business environments and used to refer to a multidisciplinary approach to achieve organisational objectives.
+It’s most often used in business environments and used to refer to a multidisciplinary approach to achieving organisational objectives.
 Knowledge management (KM) is the process of creating, sharing, using and managing the knowledge and information of an organization (Wiki).

-What is bi-directional linking?
+What Is Bi-Directional linking?

 By definition, bidirectional is “involving, moving, or taking place in two usually opposite directions” (Miriam Webster).
-Bi-directional linking therefore is the connecting of associated content with one another.
+Bi-directional linking, therefore, is the connecting of associated content with one another.
 In practice, if an association or repetition of a particular topic or terminology is stored in a knowledgement management system, a bi-directional link will be generated by the system to both locations.

-What is the Zettelkasten method?
+What Is the Zettelkasten Method?

 The Zettelkasten method is a personal strategic process for thinking and writing.
 Invented by Niklas Luhmann, the method encourages you to connect the dots between different trains of thought and knowledge.
-The method could be described as the analog version of bi-directional linking, although the Zettelkasten method is essentially the forerunner of the latter.
+The method could be described as the analogue version of bi-directional linking, although the Zettelkasten method is essentially the forerunner of the latter.